quanghong/ccnp_encor/BSCI_OSPF/README.md

 SW2#show ip route | in 10.20
 O IA     10.20.0.0/22 [110/1002] via 10.100.48.4, 00:01:02, GigabitEthernet1/1
 ```
   * If we <b>want summarize routes as External routes and inject into area</b>.
-I will configure on R5 to compare with R2 by redistribute routes:
+I will configure on R5 to compare with R2 by redistributing routes:
 ```bash
 #We have specific routes in backbone area
 R4(config-router)#do show ip route | in 10.50